-By default, simulation mode will move by 3.937-inch steps in manual simulation and by 3.937 inches/min. in automatic simulation.
+By default, simulation mode will move by 0.1m steps in manual simulation and by 0.1m/min in automatic simulation.
 Altering the increment can change this value.

 P982 Rate

 In automatic mode, the rate at which the level will move up and down, is determined by distance, P981 Increment and the time, P982 Rate which by default is set to 1min and can be changed as required.
 To increase the rate at which the level moves increase the Increment (P981) or decrease the Rate (P982).
 To decrease the rate at which the level moves decrease the Increment (P981) or increase the Rate (P982).